 We came to another flashing light tunnel, which led us to the inside of the Skylands Stadium and a fantastic display.
 My kids immediately recognized the Sponge Bob Squarepants’ carved character surrounded by pumpkins transformed into jellyfish, sea turtles, and sharks.
-In the stands, pumpkins were sitting in seats carved into seashell shapes, designer logos like Gucci, and silly jack o’lantern faces were looking at us as we walked on the field.
-When we went past the dugout, we saw an adorable pumpkin baseball team hanging out with fun faces and baseball hats made out of (you guessed it) pumpkins.
+The stands were filled with pumpkins carved into seashell shapes, designer logos like Gucci, and silly faces that seemed to watch us as we walked on the field.
+When we went past the dugout, we saw an adorable pumpkin baseball team hanging out with baseball hats made out of (you guessed it) pumpkins.
 Next, we wandered down the path and made our way into the safari to see pumpkin giraffes, and then we turned the corner and saw some friendly characters from Frozen.
 Finally, we came face to face with a huge pumpkin dragon full of beautifully carved detail with light spilling out from all angles.
 As we went to the end of the display, we walked through a final, fun, fully-lit tunnel, and we entered a bustling nighttime fall festival for the whole family.

 Staying for s’more family fun

-At the festival, we could hear live music at the Beer Garden.
-There are over 30 craft brews to try, as well as ciders and hard seltzers, and while you’re having a brew or two, littles can warm up with hot apple cider or cocoa.
-And the fun doesn’t stop there—kids can participate in the pumpkin pick and paint, cozy up to the fire pits while heating marshmallows from the family s’more packets, or take a spin on one of the carnival rides.
-My kids each had a warm cup of cocoa and then ran to the carousel before we headed home.
-As we left, my kids were definitely feeling the Halloween spirit, but most of all, we felt inspired to up our pumpkin carving game this year.
+As we walked into the festival, we could hear live music at the Beer Garden.
+There are over 30 craft brews to try, as well as ciders and hard seltzers, and the under 21-set can warm up with hot apple cider or cocoa.
+And the fun doesn’t stop there—kids can participate in the pumpkin pick and paint, cozy up to the fire pits while heating marshmallows from the family s’more packets, or try out some of the rides.
+We all had a warm cup of cocoa and then ran to the yard games.
+At the end of the night, my kids were definitely feeling the Halloween spirit, but most of all, we felt inspired to up our pumpkin carving game this year.

 What to know before you go

-The Skylands Stadium Jack O’Lantern Experience runs for 30 days from September 23-November 6.
-The fall festival opens at 5 PM and is free, but the food, drinks, rides, and the Jack O’Lantern Experience are available for an extra cost.
-Twilight tickets are $19 per person, which is an excellent option for younger families that might still want a little daylight (kids 36″ and under are free).
-When darkness falls, the Prime Time ticket is $24 per person, and the VIP ticket, which includes cider, beer, wine, and a s’mores kit, is $39 per person (the price guarantees admission for any night during any time slot even if the event is sold out).
-If you decide to walk the tour when it gets dark, make sure everything is securely packed before you walk, and strollers are permitted.
-Parking is free, and this is a rain or shine event.
+The Skylands Stadium Jack O’Lantern Experience runs for 30 days from September 22-November 5.
+There are new displays this year, and The Jack O’Lantern Experience has openings from 6:45 PM to 8:45 PM.
+Twilight tickets are $19 per person, an excellent option for younger families that might still want a little daylight (kids 36″ and under are free).
+When darkness falls, the Prime Time ticket is $24 per person, and the VIP ticket, which includes cider, beer, wine, and anytime with no lines, is $39 per person (the price guarantees admission for any night during any time slot even if the event is sold out).
+Strollers are permitted.
+Parking is free, and this is a rain-or-shine event.

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.